- Contact Us

-Bible, Christ, Epistle to the Ephesians, Eternal life (Christianity), God, God the Father, Gospel of Matthew, Holy Spirit, Jesus, New Life, Old Testament, Pontius Pilate, separated from God, Sin, the voice of God, turn to God,
+Bible, Christ, Epistle to the Ephesians, Eternal life (Christianity), God, God the Father, God works with our spirit, Gospel of Matthew, Holy Spirit, Jesus, New Life, Old Testament, Pontius Pilate, separated from God, Sin, the voice of God, turn to God,

 Physical blessings cause a lot of people to turn to God; the idea of the problem they are going through, regardless of how difficult it is, being solved, tends to make a person turn to God.

 This is completely normal, and there are countless churches who use the promises of God to attract people to the Kingdom of God and consequently, eternal life, which is God’s ultimate goal when He blesses someone.
 He wants that person to come to the realization of His existence and the eternal life available through His Son Jesus.

 When God created us, he made us with three parts: the body (flesh), the spirit (mind) and the soul (heart), but although all three are needed for a human to function, they all play different roles.

 Genesis 3:19, describes just how perishable the body is, that death is inescapable, that we will all return to the ‘dust’ from where we were first formed in the beginning.
 It also helps us to understand that all the possessions we acquired from our time on earth will be left behind and are therefore temporary.